mongodb/docs/source/includes/check_for_drivers_install.rst

-Ensure that your MongoDB instance is running and accessible.
+Ensure that your MongoDB instance -- whether standalone or on Atlas (cloud) --  is running and accessible.

 .. tabs::

    tabs:
-     - id: atlas (cloud)
+     - id: atlas
-       name: atlas
+       name: Atlas (Cloud)
        content: |

-         Atlas Check
+         Check that you have an Atlas account and have deployed a MongoDB database cluster.
+See :doc:`/guides/cloud/atlas` for information on how to login and create a cluster in Atlas.

      - id: windows
        name: Windows